 Our kids take their emotional cues from us.
 But, considering how our society currently treats children with so-called behavioral problems, maybe it should be the other way around.

-Previous articles by Cortland Pfeffer:
+Recommended articles by Cortland and Irwin:

 - Bipolar?
-Or Gifted? – The Modern Day Epidemic Of Medicated “Madness”
+Or Gifted?
+The Modern Day Epidemic of Medicated “Madness”

 - Schizophrenia – Psychosis or Something More Profound?

 - The War On Drugs: How the “Land of the Free” Became the “Home of the Slaves” for 2.3 Million Americans